count-null/blog/_posts/2021-04-25-the-security-optimization-of-proof-of-work.md

 tags: [proof of work, bitcoin, energy, asics, security]
 ---

-Bitcoin will be sucessfully attacked because it's security is trending down despite rising hashrate.
-It must suffer an assult (perhaps multiple blows) in order to correctly price the minimum cost of security.
-Proof-of-Work systems with a decreasing issuance schedule are performing a security budget optimization in real-time.
+Bitcoin will be successfully attacked because it's security is trending down despite rising hashrate.
+It must suffer an assault (perhaps multiple blows) in order to correctly price the minimum cost of security.
+Proof-of-work systems with a decreasing issuance schedule are performing a security budget optimization in real-time.

 Let me explain...

 ## Proof-of-Work Incentive Structure

-Proof-of-work blockchains are secured by a global network of computers which perform energy intense calculations.
+Proof-of-work blockchains are secured by a global network of computers that perform energy-intense calculations.
 These miners are rewarded proportional to the amount of work (hashes) they produce to secure the asset they are mining.

-Bitcoin miners revieve payment from two sources.
+Bitcoin miners recieve payment from two sources.

-1. The block reward - represents newly created bitcoin rewarded to miners as part of bitcoin's predictable supply schedule.
+1. **The block reward** - represents newly created bitcoin rewarded to miners as part of bitcoin's predictable supply schedule.

-2. Transaction fees - the fees collected from all transactions that the miner includes in a block
+2. **Transaction fees** - the fees collected from all transactions that the miner includes in a block

 An attacker with **substantial hashrate** could choose to hijack the network.
 They could delay payments by mining empty blocks (choosing not to collect transaction fees) or they could double-spend transactions made during their attack.

-The attack would need to be sustained to be effective, however it's important to note that the advasary would not be able to alter old transactions or create new coins.
+The attack would need to be sustained to be effective, however, it's important to note that the adversary would not be able to alter old transactions or create new coins.

 Proof-of-work is designed to make attacks costly, and cooperation rewarding.